cloudmesh/technologies/chapters/tech/elasticsearch.md

 | keywords | Application and Analytics |

 Elasticsearch is a distributed RESTful search engine built for the cloud[3].
-The distributed search and analytics engine built on Apache Lucene.
+The distributed search and analytics engine built on Apache Lucene[@fa18-523-70-elasticsearch].

 The data is sent in JSON format to Elasticsearch using the API or ingestion tools such as Logstash and Amazon Kinesis Firehose.
 Elasticsearch automatically stores the original document and adds a searchable reference to the document in the cluster index.
 The document can be searched using the Elasticsearch API.
 Kibana, an open-source visualization tool can be used with Elasticsearch to visualize data and build interactive dashboards.